Policy Working Group

 Whether from a municipal, state, federal or international level, decision and policy makers are among the best positioned to enact change and promote better health.
 But it’s hard to solve a problem without a comprehensive understanding of it.

-Designed to provide guidance and assistance to nutritional leaders around Baltimore City, the Policy-Level Working Group plays a key role in the efforts of the Global Obesity Prevention Center at the Johns Hopkins University Bloomberg School of Public Health.
-“We want to engage and facilitate communications and interactions with key stakeholders in the obesity landscape, in hopes of promoting a healthier food environment in Baltimore City,” says Joel Gittelsohn, PhD, director of BeMore Healthy: Communities for Kids, under which the policy group operates.
-“We want to integrate systems science modeling to inform stakeholders about how they can improve nutrition and decrease obesity throughout their communities.”
+Designed to bridge the gap between research and policy, the Policy Working Group plays a key role in the efforts of the Global Obesity Prevention Center at Johns Hopkins University.
+“We want to engage and facilitate communications with key stakeholders in the obesity landscape, in hopes of promoting a healthier food environment in Baltimore City,” says Joel Gittelsohn, PhD, Project Lead of B’More Healthy Communities for Kids, under which the working group operates.
+“By integrating systems science modeling, we can explore program and policy ideas in a new way to improve nutrition and decrease obesity throughout Baltimore’s communities.”

 To date, membership in the working group includes nearly 40 participants with representation from:

 - Baltimore City Public Schools, Food and Nutrition Services

 - Office of Sustainability